manojmj92/subtitle-downloader/README.md

 * Now, Right click the movie file (not the movie folder).
 You can also select multiple files.
 Click Services -> Download Subtitle

+#####Linux (Tested on Debian Based):
+*Install python

+*Go to ~/.gnome2/nautilus-scripts folder and add Subtitles_in_english.sh in the folder.

+*The path for Subtitle_downloader.py is hardcoded to Desktop ...U can change it accordingly.

+*Now Right Click on the movie file (not the movie folder).
+You can also select multiple files.
+Click Services -> Subtitles_in_engliish.

 Voila. the .srt subtitle file will be created right next to your movie file.

 Enjoy the show!